 There are strict time limitations for filing drunk driving accident claims and No-Fault Insurance claims in Michigan.
 If you miss a deadline, your claim will be lost forever.
 To avoid this severe consequence, you should contact the Michigan drunk driver accident attorneys at Buckfire & Buckfire, P.C. immediately.

-Michigan Drunk Driver Lawyer No Fee Promise
+Michigan Drunk Driving Accident Lawyer No Fee Promise

-Our Michigan drunk driver accident lawyers will represent you in your case under our NO FEE PROMISE.
+Our Michigan car accident lawyers will represent you in your case under our NO FEE PROMISE.
 This means that you will not be charged any legal fees whatsoever unless we obtain a settlement or recovery for you.
 You have absolutely no obligation for legal fees unless we win your case.
 If we do not obtain a settlement for you, you owe us nothing!

 Contact Your Michigan Drunk Driver Accident Lawyers